Mindrocket42/MOA-DeepOutputs/README.md

-## Configuration Details ⚙️
+## Troubleshooting

-All configuration is done via the `.env` file:

--   `OPENROUTER_API_KEY`: **Required.** Your key for OpenRouter.

--   `HTTP_REFERER`: Optional.
-Sets the HTTP Referer header for OpenRouter logs (e.g., `linktr.ee/mindrocket`).

--   `X_TITLE`: Optional.
-Sets the X-Title header for OpenRouter logs (e.g., `MOA-DeepOutputs`).

--   `AGENT1_MODEL`, `AGENT2_MODEL`, `AGENT3_MODEL`: Model identifiers from OpenRouter for the base agents used in initial response and aggregation steps.

--   `SYNTHESIS_AGENT_MODEL`: Model identifier for the Synthesis Agent.

--   `DEVILS_ADVOCATE_AGENT_MODEL`: Model identifier for the Devil's Advocate Agent.

--   `FINAL_AGENT_MODEL`: Model identifier for the Final Agent.

--   `MOA_NUM_LAYERS`: The number of processing layers (default: 2).
-More layers mean deeper analysis but longer run times and higher costs.

-Find valid model identifiers in the [OpenRouter documentation](https://openrouter.ai/docs#models).
+- **AuthenticationError / Invalid API Key:** Double-check that your `OPENROUTER_API_KEY` in the `.env` file is correct and active.
+Ensure the `.env` file is in the project's root directory and is being loaded correctly (no typos in the filename).
+- **Model Not Found:** Verify that the model identifiers specified in your `.env` file are valid OpenRouter models listed [here](https://openrouter.ai/docs#models).
+Some models might be deprecated or require specific access.
+- **Python Version Error:** Make sure you are running the script with Python 3.11 or newer.
+Check your version with `python --version` or `python3 --version`.
+- **Dependency Issues:** If you encounter `ModuleNotFoundError`, ensure you have activated your virtual environment (if using one) and have installed the required packages using `pip install -r requirements.txt`.

 ---

-## Output Explained 📄

-After a successful run, you'll find a new sub-directory inside `reports/`.
-The sub-directory name is based on the first few words of your prompt (e.g., `reports/what_is_the_capital/`).
-Inside, you'll find:

-1.  **`*_final_report_TIMESTAMP.md`:** A concise summary containing the original prompt, agent utilization heuristics, and the final synthesized answer.

-2.  **`*_detailed_report_TIMESTAMP.md`:** The "DeepOutput."
-This comprehensive report includes everything in the final report *plus* the full transcript of the multi-agent process: initial responses, aggregations, syntheses, and critiques for *each layer*.
-Ideal for understanding the reasoning process.

-3.  **`*_logs_TIMESTAMP.log`:** A detailed log file capturing runtime events, API calls (without secrets), errors, and timing information.
-Useful for debugging.

-The console will also print the location of these files and a preview of the final response.
+## Status & Roadmap

+-   Core multi-layer processing engine operational.

+-   OpenRouter integration for flexible model selection.

+-   Configurable agents, layers, and reporting IDs via `.env`.

+-   Generation of final, detailed (DeepOutput), and log files.

+-   Ongoing prompt engineering refinements for agent roles.

+-   Exploration of different agent configurations and interaction patterns.

+-   Potential addition of more structured output formats (e.g., JSON).

 ---

-## Status & Roadmap 🚦

--   ✅ Core multi-layer processing engine operational.

--   ✅ OpenRouter integration for flexible model selection.

--   ✅ Configurable agents, layers, and reporting IDs via `.env`.

--   ✅ Generation of final, detailed (DeepOutput), and log files.

--   ⏳ Ongoing prompt engineering refinements for agent roles.

--   🔜 Exploration of different agent configurations and interaction patterns.

--   🔜 Potential addition of more structured output formats (e.g., JSON).

----

-## License 📜
+## License

 This project is licensed under the MIT License.
 See the [LICENSE](https://opensource.org/licenses/MIT) file (implied, standard MIT license text applies).